 Autism is a spectrum condition and this means that it can affect people in different ways.
 Many people with autism share certain difficulties for example communicating with and relating to others.
 Asperger syndrome is a form of autism.

-Sometimes people with autism or Asperger go through life without their condition being recognised or diagnosed.
+Sometimes people with autism go through life without their condition being recognised or diagnosed.
 Sometimes this is through choice.
 If you do choose to have your condition diagnosed it may help you to access support from local services.

-You can read more about living with autism and how to get a diagnosis on the NHS Choices website.
+You can read more about living with autism and how to get a diagnosis on the NHS website.

 Barnsley Adults Autism and Asperger Syndrome Service